offen/docker-volume-backup/docs/how-tos/05_run-custom-commands.md

 The backup procedure is guaranteed to wait for all `pre` or `post` commands to finish before proceeding.
-However there are no guarantees about the order in which they are run, which could also happen concurrently.
+However, there are no guarantees about the order in which they are run, which could also happen concurrently.

 By default the backup command is executed by the user provided by the container's image.
 It is possible to specify a custom user that is used to run commands in dedicated labels with the format `docker-volume-backup.[step]-[pre|post].user`: